Supervisory Control of Quantum Discrete Event Systems: Supervisory Control of QDES

 \subsection{Supervisory Control of QDES simulated with cut-point languages}

-Though MO-QFA have advantages over DFA concerning state complexity for some regular languages and easy to be realized physically due to the simplicity, MO-QFA cannot accept prefix-closed languages, and therefore we use MM-QFA and 1QFAC to simulate QDES.
-1QFAC are a hybrid model of MO-QFA and DFA, keeping the advantages of both MO-QFA and DFA, and QDES simulated by 1QFAC can be thought of a hybrid fashion of quantum and classical control.
-In fact, the controllability theorems we will give and prove hold for both of MM-QFA and 1QFAC.

-Let ${\cal M}$ be a QFA (MM-QFA,1QFAC), and let $K\subseteq L_M^{\lambda}$ ($1>\lambda\geq 0$) be the set of specifications we hope to achieve, where $K$ is also a regular language that is accepted by a QFA ${\cal H}$ with bounded error or cut-point $\mu$ ($\mu\geq \lambda$) isolated by $\rho$.
+Let ${\cal M}$ be a 1QFAC, and let $K\subseteq L_{{\cal M}}^{\lambda}$ ($0\leq\lambda<1$) be the set of specifications we hope to achieve, where $K$ is also a regular language that is recognized by a 1QFAC ${\cal H}$ with cut-point $\mu$ ($\mu\geq \lambda$) isolated by $\rho$.
 First, we give a sufficient condition such that there is a quantum supervisor controlling QDES ${\cal M}$ to approximate to $K$, and this is the first supervisory control theorem of QDES.

-From now on, a QDES associated with a QFA ${\cal M}$ always has $L_{\cal M} (\epsilon)=1$, that is, the initial state is an accepting state.
+From now on, a QDES associated with a 1QFAC ${\cal M}$ always has $L_{\cal M} (\epsilon)=1$, that is, the initial state is an accepting state.